 It is important to speak to a family lawyer that specialises in prenups.
 They will be able to fully consider your unique situation and goals before you enter into the agreement.

-If you have any questions on the points raised in the article, please contact Kim Marshall or Carolyn Bottomley.
+If you have any questions on the points raised in the article, please contact Carolyn Bottomley.

 This article is for general information purposes only and does not constitute legal or professional advice.
 It should not be used as a substitute for legal advice relating to your particular circumstances.
 Please note that the law may have changed since the date of this article.